This is a guide covering boudoir photography.

-They are becoming more open to having their photos on social media along with adorning walls at your house.
+They are becoming more open to having their photos on social media along with adorning walls in their house.

 Today will be a good time to feel good about yourself.
 You want and do deserve to get glammed up and enjoy a day exclusively about yourself.

 When it comes to boudoir, and everything else in life, it does not matter what size you are, age (18+ at least though), or any other details you might think are important enough to keep you from having this experience.

 It is just the moment when you declare to yourself, “I’m ready to take the leap”.

 It is about celebrating yourself and when you see the photos, they will make you feel beautiful in every way.
 Embracing every inch of yourself.

 I know some of you are still afraid and not willing to take the leap.
 But you must know that your body is a wonderland regardless of its flaws.

 Your curves, blemishes, and scars tell the story of your journey.
 Everyone is worthy of their own boudoir session.
 Your boudoir session is literally whatever you want it to be.